appsfire/Appsfire-iOS-SDK/README.md

 If you encounter any issues, do not hesitate to contact our happy support team at support@appsfire.com.

 ## Change Logs

+###Version 2.4.0
+**Release date** : August 12, 2014
+- New design for the Sushi (interstitial ad format).
+- In App purchase Ad Removal Prompt: we now offer an easy way to display alert views to users to inform them about the possibility to remove ads in your application.
+- Sashimi: Custom Sashimi can now be built using Interface Builder.
+Please read our <a href="http://localhost:8085/Monetization_Features/In-stream_ads_(Sashimi_&_Udon_Noodle)/Custom_mode/Implementation">dedicated section</a> to learn how.
+- Udon Noodle: Ads are now dismissed when scrolling up.
+We also added support for UITableView with multiple sections.

+**Side note regarding iOS 8 compatibility**: We began updating our SDK for iOS 8.
+However note that we won't release a full-compatible library for iOS 8 until Apple allows publishers to submit an application built with Xcode 6.
+In the meantime you shouldn't have any problem as you can't submit a build with Xcode 6!
+And thus, any special iOS 8 UI/UX behaviour won't be visible.
+Stay tuned!

 ###Version 2.3.1
 **Release date** : April 28, 2014